Contact: Kingston Reif, Director for Disarmament and Threat Reduction Policy, (202) 463-8270 x104

 - Set for deployment beginning in 2018 on U.S. Navy and Japanese Maritime Self-Defense Force Aegis capable ships.

-- The AN/SPY-6 radar is being developed as a replacement to the AN/SPY-1.
+- The AN/SPY-6 radar (also known as AMDR) is being developed as a replacement to the AN/SPY-1.
 Once complete, the AN/SPY-6 will be able to detect thirty times as many targets that are “half the size, at twice the distance” of the current AN/SPY-1.